top of page

 TCG Ding Repair

-Do Not Use Polish On the Following Pokemon
+Do Not Use Polish or Recovery On the Following Pokemon

 • Stary Holo Surfaces